IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/03_Features/00_Columns/05_Summaries/00_igGrid_Enabling _Column_Summaries.md

     ```

 -   MVC-specific requirements
-    -   An MVC 2 or MVC 3 project in MS Visual Studio® with a grid connected to a data source
+    -   An MVC 4 or above project in MS Visual Studio® with a grid connected to a data source
-    -   A reference to the Infragistics MVC dll (stores the MVC IG wrappers)
+    -   A reference to the %%ProductNameMVC%% dll - Infragistics.Web.Mvc.dll.

 ### <a id="scrip-requirements"></a> Script requirements

--   The required scripts for both jQuery and MVC sample are the same because in the end MVC wrappers just render again jQuery widget.
+-   The required scripts for both jQuery and MVC sample are the same because both render jQuery widgets.
 You will need:

     1. The jQuery library script
-    2. The jQuery UI library
+    2. The jQuery UI library script
-    3. The IG library script, which is obfuscated code for the controls
+    3. The %%ProductName%% library scripts

-The following code sample demonstrates the scripts as added to the header code of the HTML file.
+The following code sample demonstrates the scripts added to the header section of a HTML file.

 **In HTML:**